 Peer-Reviewed Journal Articles and Book Chapters

-‘Carl Schmitt and the American Century’, in Drolet and Dunkerley (eds.)
-American Foreign Policy: Studies in Intellectual History, co-edited with James Dunkerley (Manchester: Manchester University Press: 2017).
+‘Carl Schmitt and the American Century’, in JF Drolet and J. Dunkerley (eds.)
+American Foreign Policy: Studies in Intellectual History (Manchester: Manchester University Press: 2017).

 ‘Ennobling Humanity: Nietzsche and the Politics of Tragedy’, Journal of International Political Theory, vol. 10, no 3, 2014.

 'Nietzsche, Kant, the Democratic State and War', Review of International Studies, vol. 39, no. 1, 2012.